 A Calvary Case Manager helps coordinate and monitor medications, aids, appointments and extra assistance.
 Not everyone has a Case Manager as it’s your choice whether you self-manage your care needs or not.
 If you feel you or your loved one is juggling too many things you can request a Case Manager at any time.

 Care Coordinators are the people you call to book-in, change or cancel your services.
 They coordinate our vast team to ensure the services you’d like are delivered when you would like.

 Yes. your approval for your Home Care Package means that there will be a few forms to fill out.
 The first form is the ‘Aged Care Fees & Income Assessment’ developed by the Department of Human Services (Centrelink).
 A Calvary Home Care Adviser can help with a printout of this document and any questions you may have about this document.

 Everyone is advised is to complete the form so that the ITF is determined with your most current financial information.
 This will avoid any unexpected ITF fees being applied to your HCP.

 Tip: If you have an accountant who knows your assets or you have filled out a pension that is not means-tested previously then information from these sources may help you with this form.

-The second form is a Calvary ‘Service Agreement’ which is a document that is an agreement between yourself and Calvary and outlines our terms and conditions.
+The Calvary ‘Service Agreement’ is a document that is an agreement between yourself and Calvary and outlines our terms and conditions.
 This document does require a witness for signing, so it’s a good idea to have a family or friend present at the time we meet with you.